 The latest school swimming statistics show that there are still a huge number of children who leave primary school unable to swim.
 However, the work you have been doing at your school is making an impact.
 We hope that sharing your success will encourage other schools to do the same.

-The ASA Aquatics Awards recognise the achievements of people from across the world of swimming.
+The Aquatics Awards recognise the achievements of people from across the world of swimming.
 These range from teachers and coaches who inspire the next generation of athletes, right through to you, the schools.
 You may teach many of these athletes the basic skills they need before they can even start swimming competitively.

 School Swimming Charter: Primary School of the Year award

 Last year’s winners, Woodhill Primary School, made great progress with their school swimming.
 They also taught pupils water safety and lifesaving skills too.

 “It is amazing to win an award we really were not expecting it.
 We really are thankful to the ASA.
 Our vision for swimming is that all children feel confident in the water and enjoy swimming as an activity and not just as a lesson.” – Natalie Fitzgerald, Woodhill Primary School